-Heartburn, a form of uncomfortable indigestion that causes burning sensations in the chest or upper abdomen, affects millions of people every day yet is largely preventable and treatable by adjusting someone’s diet.
+Heartburn, a form of uncomfortable indigestion, affects millions of people every day, yet is largely preventable and treatable.

 The most common and noticeable heartburn symptoms include:

 - burning sensations and pain in the chest

 - general discomfort in the upper abdomen or below the breast bone

 - stomachaches shortly after eating, feeling like stomach acid is “churning”

 - pain that seems to move up from the stomach first and can reach as far up as the throat

 - regurgitation or having the sensation of acid backing up into your throat or mouth

 - sour and bitter tastes in your mouth

 - belching, burping and feeling nauseous (symptoms of dyspepsia)